Arpita-deb/Corona-Virus-Analysis/README.md

 - **Total count**: In case of death cases, April had the highest number of cases **554,220 death cases** among all the other months.

-- **Mean**: This is the average number of death cases per day in a month.
-December had the highest daily average (71), meaning that, on average, more people were dying due to COVID-19 each day in December than in other months.
+- **Mean**: December had the highest daily average (71), meaning that, on average, more people were dying due to COVID-19 each day in December than in other months.

-- **Range**: This tells us the difference between the smallest and largest number of cases in a month.
-The minimum number of cases in any month was **0**, and the maximum number varied, with the highest being **7374** in June.
+- **Range**: The minimum number of cases in any month was **0**, and the maximum number varied, with the highest being **7374** in June.

-- **Median**: This is the middle value of confirmed cases when they are arranged in order.
-For all months, the median was **0**, indicating that half the days had 0 cases, and the other half had more.
+- **Median**: For all months, the median was **0**, indicating that half the days had 0 cases, and the other half had more.

 - **Variance and Standard Deviation**: These are statistical measures of how much the number of cases varies from day to day within a month.
 A higher variance and standard deviation mean that the number of death cases was very inconsistent, with a lot of fluctuation from day to day.
-However, the monthly variance and standard deviations were lower compared to confirmed cases.
+However, the monthly variance and standard deviations for death cases were lower compared to confirmed cases.

 ### Q13.
 Check how Corona Virus spread out with respect to recovered case per month (e.g., total confirmed cases, their average, variance & Standard Deviation).